- What is Soldier and Family Readiness?

 Command Family Readiness Representative (CFRR):

-The CFRR serves as the commander's representative to ensure the free flow of information and support between the unit leadership, its volunteer base, and unit personnel to include Family members.
-Provides:
+The CFRR serves as the commander's representative to ensure information and support flow freely between unit leadership, volunteers, soldiers, and their families.

-ACS offers a CFRR Academy where CFRR's can complete all required training for the position.
+The ACS CFRR Academy provides all required training for the position.

 - Policies and Regulations that Govern SFRGs